Vietnamese food is amongst the healthiest cuisines in the world showcasing fresh vegetables and packed with herbs for a flavoursome meal.

 Order the passion fruit drink – the sweet, syrupy goodness compliments the savoury food so well.
 Just as you think it couldn’t get any better, the drink, noodle dish and spring rolls come to a total of 75k VND, or just over $3 USD.

 Don’t be put off if there’s a line outside the restaurant.
-They run a very efficient wait system so you usually only have to wait 10-15 minutes for a table.
+They run a very efficient wait system so you usually only have to wait 10 to 15 minutes for a table.
+The wait is worth it for one of the best affordable restaurants in Saigon.

 Main Dish: 35k VND for bun cha (pork rice noodles)